Ketsuppimakkara/SinkOverflow/readme.md

 Usage:
 Make sure you have React and NPM installed
-To run development server, use command "npm run dev" You can also run the backend and frontend separately in different terminals with commands "npm run server" and "npm run client"
+Remember to install dependencies with npm install before running the dev server for the first time To run development server, use command "npm run dev" You can also run the backend and frontend separately in different terminals with commands "npm run server" and "npm run client"